edthedev/edthedev.github.io/microbit.md

 ### WaveShare Joystick for Micro:Bit

 [Musical Gamepad][3] turns your WaveShare Joystick into a primitive Midi keyboard.
 This was my first test that the library and hardware are compatible.
-Also, it is not obvious at a glance, but the WaveShare Joystick can sing!
+And the WaveShare Joystick can sing!

 [3]: https://makecode.microbit.org/_hubWLC3u7DRH